Search

 What to Do After a Virginia Beach Car Accident?

 There are few things in life quite as unsettling as a car accident.
 In a matter of seconds, your life can be changed by a serious injury.
 Even if you don’t seem to be seriously hurt at the scene of an accident, a minor injury can become a major injury if it is overlooked, and in many significant conditions – such as brain injury or spinal injury – symptoms may not appear until later.
-Our Virginia Beach car accident team at Cooper Hurley Injury Lawyers has helped clients like you throughout Virginia and beyond to get the compensation you deserve.
+Our Virginia car accident team at Cooper Hurley Injury Lawyers has helped clients like you throughout Virginia and beyond to get the compensation you deserve.
 With all of this in mind, it is important to take a few key steps to protect your rights and your health in the immediate aftermath of an auto accident.

 Learn More